TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/JavaScript/Index.rst

 -------------------------

 To bind an event listener to multiple elements, the so-called "event delegation" may be used.
-An event listener is attached to a super element (e.g. a table) but reacts on events triggered by child elements within that super element.
+An event listener is attached to a super element (for example a table) but reacts on events triggered by child elements within that super element.

 This approach reduces the overhead in the browser as no listener must be installed for each element.